Make (Integromat) vs Microsoft Copilot: Which is Better in 2026?

 Choose Make (Integromat) if you need:

-- ✓ Building complex workflows without coding
+- ✓ Building custom internal tools without code

 Choose Microsoft Copilot if you need: